ljleb/sd-mecha/docs/2-user-defined-merge-methods/README.md

 2. definition of our custom merge method `custom_sum`
 3. usage of the merge method

 Let's focus on the merge method definition.

-Certain rules must be followed to define a custom merge method:
+In plain english, in this case, `noise_sum` is a merge method that accepts 3 parameters: `a`, `alpha` and `seed`.
+When it is eventually called, `a` and `alpha` will be instances of `torch.Tensor`, and `seed` will be an `int`.
+The method is expected to return an instance of `torch.Tensor`.

-- The `@merge_method` decorator must be applied to `custom_sum`.
-This tells sd-mecha that the function is a merge method and should be converted in place to a recipe node constructor.
+Applying the `@merge_method` decorator to `custom_sum` tells sd-mecha that the function is a merge method and should be converted to a recipe node constructor.
-    The decorator does this by replacing the function with an instance of `sd_mecha.extensions.merge_methods.MergeMethod`.
+The decorator does this by replacing the function in place with an instance of `sd_mecha.extensions.merge_methods.MergeMethod`.
-    When called, this object instantiates a `sd_mecha.recipe_nodes.MergeRecipeNode` (which holds a reference to the `MergeMethod` object) instead of actually calling the function.
+When called, the `MergeMethod` instantiates a `sd_mecha.recipe_nodes.MergeRecipeNode` (which holds a reference to the original `MergeMethod` object) instead of actually calling the function.
-    Then, as is shown in 3., we can pass this recipe node object to `merge_and_save`, which will finally call the real function on the right inputs as many times as needed to complete the planned task.
+As shown in 3., we can pass this new recipe node object to `merge_and_save` or `serialize_and_save`.
+This will finally call the real function on the right inputs as many times as needed to complete the planned task.

+In general, certain rules must be followed to define a custom merge method:

 - The type of each function parameter needs to be `sd_mecha.Parameter(type, ...)`.
 This type is used to specify additional metadata for a recipe node parameter.
     In particular, additional keyword arguments can be passed to `Parameter(...)` if a parameter needs to:
     - receive a specific model config (`model_config=...`) or